-George Harrison’s second solo composition, You Know What To Do was recorded as a demo at Abbey Road on 3 June 1964, but was never properly attempted by The Beatles as a group.
+George Harrison’s second solo composition, ‘You Know What To Do’ was recorded as a demo in 1964, but was never properly attempted by The Beatles as a group.

-The Beatles had planned to record a 14th and final song for A Hard Day’s Night that afternoon – the identity is unknown – but their plans were changed after Ringo was taken ill with tonsillitis and pharyngitis.
+The Beatles had planned to record a 14th and final song for A Hard Day’s Night on the afternoon of at Abbey Road on 3 June 1964 – the song’s identity is unknown – but their plans were changed after Ringo Starr was taken ill with tonsillitis and pharyngitis.

-At the beginning of a 5.30-9pm session they taped You Know What To Do, followed by two further demos: It’s For You, a McCartney composition written for Cilla Black; and No Reply, which would appear on the Beatles For Sale album.
+At the beginning of a 5.30-9pm session they taped ‘You Know What To Do’, followed by two further demos: ‘It’s For You’, a McCartney composition written for Cilla Black; and ‘No Reply’, which would appear on the Beatles For Sale album.

-Although copyrighted the previous day by Jaep Music, a publishing company formed by Brian Epstein and Dick James, You Know What To Do remained unissued until 1995 when it was released on Anthology 1.
+Although copyrighted the previous day by Jaep Music, a publishing company formed by Brian Epstein and Dick James, ‘You Know What To Do’ remained unissued until 1995 when it was released on Anthology 1.
 Its existence was unknown until 1991, when evidence of the session came to light, and the misfiled tape was rediscovered in 1993.